Maritims/webmention/README.md

 The service is a simple Javalin application that receives webmentions and stores them in a database.
 It can be run in a container and should be deployed behind a reverse proxy which handles SSL termination and rate limiting.
 You don't want to be turned into a DDoS zombie.
 I like [nginx](https://nginx.org/).

+The service accepts the following environment variables:

+- `WEBMENTION_SERVER_PORT`: The port to listen on.
+Required.
+Defaults to 8080.
+- `WEBMENTION_DB_CONNECTION_STRING`: The JDBC connection string for the database.
+Required.
+Defaults to a SQLite database in the current directory named `webmentions.db`.
+- `WEBMENTION_ENDPOINT`: The endpoint to listen on for webmentions.
+Required.
+Defaults to `/webmention`.
+- `WEBMENTION_SUPPORTED_DOMAINS`: A comma-separated list of domains for which webmentions are accepted.
+Required.
+- `WEBMENTION_TEST_MODE`: If set to `true`, the service will expose two test endpoints for receiving and sending webmentions.
+Defaults to `false`.
+- `WEBMENTION_CONNECTION_TIMEOUT_IN_MILLISECONDS`: The timeout for establishing a connection to target URLs and webmention endpoints.
+Defaults to 5000 milliseconds.